leightenore/iss-seeker/README.md

 ### Needed action

 - Will need to enable loading of unsafe scripts in order to use application.
 The blocked content warning will show in the URL to the right.
-When clicking the sheild, there will be the option to "Load Unsafe Scripts".
+When clicking the shield, there will be the option to "Load Unsafe Scripts".

 ### Technologies Utilized